ad3109/Oracle-API/LINK-Sepolia-Testnet-Details.md

-OracleSpace Chainlink Public Jobs on Ethereum Sepolia
+OracleSpace Chainlink Public Jobs on Ethereum Sepolia: as of April 27, 2023

 List of jobs